FlaccidFacade/cliSkeleton/README.md

   4) Dependencies/Requirements

-  The requirements.txt file holds all the needed packages for this project.
+  The dev_requirements.txt file holds all the needed packages for this project.

-  This is really the development requirements as it includes the testing framework

-    **Note: be sure to adjust this as your project grows and that your virtual environment is activated
+    **Note: be sure to adjust this as your project grows and that your virtual environment is activated before running the install.

   ```
   pip install -r dev_requirements.txt
   ```

-  5) Using Cli
+  5) Using Report

   This allows for modules and commands to be simultaneously updated and usable